manojkumawat003/EasySell/README.md

 Feel free to use.

-Take a tour to the app
+Take a gif tour to the app

 https://drive.google.com/open?id=1eG4bwwdzziuFPa90l3kJ27UvK2W8Vssj